ha7ilm/smallrx/README.md

 * Some examples here need [csdr](https://github.com/simonyiszk/csdr) to be installed.
 * HG2ECZ has translated this to Rust, which is available here: https://github.com/hg2ecz/smallrx
-* For an even more simple FM demodulator, see: https://github.com/simonyiszk/minidemod
+* For an even shorter FM demodulator (from where the idea of `smallrx` came from), see: https://github.com/simonyiszk/minidemod

 ----